code-and-effect/effective_email_templates/README.md

 # Effective Email Templates

-**This gem is no longer actively maintained**

-Create email templates that an admin or any user can safely edit (you're protected from SQL injection and other nastiness).
+Create email templates that an admin can edit and then choose to send.
-Effective Email Templates relies on [Liquid templates](http://liquidmarkup.org/) built by Shopify to profide this safety.

-Rails 3.2.x and Rails 4 Support
+Rails 3.2.x and higher

+## effective_email_templates 1.0

+This is the 1.0 series of effective_email_templates.

+This requires Twitter Bootstrap 4.

+Please check out [Effective Email Templates 0.x](https://github.com/code-and-effect/effective_email_templates/tree/bootstrap3) for more information using this gem with Bootstrap 3.

 ## Getting Started